sdi1800218/CaptureTheFlag-Computer-Security-2023/README.md

 ------------------------------
 **Target:** Remote Code Execution (RCE) on the remote server

-2 ways to achieve RCE, both of which require knowledge of the Glibc version which the binary is using.
+- **2 ways to achieve RCE**, both of which require knowledge of the Glibc version which the binary is using.

 We can identify that the Glibc version is 2.31 via sorcery and proceed with leaking a relative libc address via our Task 1 Info Leak from the stack.
 We can calculate the offset this libc address has from the libc base and then be able to calculate ad hoc any address we want in the libc of the binary.